“What can I say? I hired the wrong guy and he destroyed everything I’d spent 10 years working for.”

 Jobs is often quoted saying you should never hire someone that knows less about their own job than you do.
 “It doesn’t make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do.”
 Good hiring managers and department heads hire people that will help the company advance.
 Walter Isaacson quotes Jobs as saying, “I’ve learned over the years that, when you have really good people, you don’t have to baby them.
 By expecting them to do great things, you can get them to do great things.”

-It Might Be Time To Ask For Help
+It Might Be Time To Follow Steve Jobs about Hiring – Ask For Help

 Lacking the time to source applicants, scour through resumes, and vet candidates so you can hire the best fit?
+Follow the advice of Steve Jobs about hiring.
 Don’t be afraid to delegate and ask for help.
 Creative Recruiters and staffing agencies can help start the search so you can focus on finding the perfect fit.
 Contact Artisan Talent today to start the process.

 Artisan Talent is a Digital and Creative Staffing Firm placing talent in jobs perfectly matched with their skills all over the US.